mikemayops/mikemayops.github.io/how_to_hide_api_keys_natively/index.md

 {{< figure src="NewApiConfigEx.JPG" title="NewApiConfigFile.ps1 in Action" >}}

-Now you have a script you can run once from the PowerShell console save your Secrets.
+Now you have a script you can run once from the PowerShell console and save your Secrets.
 Just make sure you run it on the computer and under the user account you intend to run your API scripts!

 ## Retrieving Your Secrets

-Now that we have our API keys tucked away safely we need a way to un-encrypt and use them.
+Now that we have our API keys tucked away safely we need a way to unencrypt and use them.
 For this we're making use of `[System.Runtime.InteropServices.Marshal]` .Net Type.
-For this example, I'm leaning towards making the unecryption process Function since you would pontentially be needing to retrieve the secrets multiple times throughout your script.
+For this example, I'm leaning towards making the unencryption process Function since you would pontentially be needing to retrieve the secrets multiple times throughout your script.

 \
 {{< gist mikemayops 04013275455c7ff4a9591b525fb3c579 >}}